OpenCTI-Platform/opencti/docs/docs/usage/automation.md

 #### Share with organizations

 Will share every entity in the received STIX 2.1 bundle with Organizations you configured.
-Your platform need to have declared a platform main organization in Settings/Parameters.
+Your platform needs to have declared a platform main organization in Settings/Parameters.

 #### Apply predefined rule